Glossary

 Tragedy of the Storage Commons

-A situation that can emerge on incentivized blockchain platforms where mining rewards are paid for inclusion of data to the blockchain, but no rewards exist for the long-term persistance of the blockchain data.
+A situation that can emerge on incentivized blockchain platforms where mining rewards are paid for inclusion of data to the blockchain, but no rewards exist for the long-term persistence of the blockchain data.
 As the size of the chain grows, so do the costs associated with persisting the data.
 If there is no direct incentive for persisting data, fewer and fewer nodes will do so.
 Eventually, too few nodes will be available to properly support the network.

 See Also